StatCan/StatCan.OrchardCore/docs/en/development/getting-started.md

 ## Starting fresh

-To cleanup the environment and start fresh, you need to delete the `src/Inno.Web/App_Data` folder.
+To cleanup the environment and start fresh, you need to delete the `src/StatCan.OrchardCore.Cms.Web/App_Data` folder.
 This deletes all configuration and databases (if you are using SQLite).

-You can also delete tenants individually by deleting the data in `src/Inno.Web/App_Data/Sites/{TenantName}` and removing the entry in `src/Inno.Web/App_Data/tenants.json`
+You can also delete tenants individually by deleting the data in `src/StatCan.OrchardCore.Cms.Web/App_Data/Sites/{TenantName}` and removing the entry in `src/StatCan.OrchardCore.Cms.Web/App_Data/tenants.json`

 ## Updating assets

 When updating assets, you need to run gulp to copy the assets into the wwwroot folder.
-To install gulp, run `yarn install` Simply run `yarn run build` which will build the css and copy the css and js files to the `wwwroot/` folder of each module.
+To install gulp, run `npm install` Simply run `npm run build` which will build the css and copy the css and js files to the `wwwroot/` folder of each module.

-You can also run `yarn run watch` to rebuild assets when changes are detected.
+You can also run `npm run watch` to rebuild assets when changes are detected.

 Supported types: SaSS, ts, js, and Less.